Denmark – land of sea and islands

 The Danish part of these wetlands covers only about one tenth of the entire Waddensea, the majority being situated in Germany and Holland.
 In the Danish part, high tide brings in about 1 km3 of seawater, causing the water level to rise about 1 m on average, flooding most of the area.
 During low tide, when the water has receded, a layer of fine sand and organic matter, so-called silt, is left behind.
 In this way, tides have created huge sand flats, covering about 1,000 km2.

 Numerous animals like worms, crustaceans, shrimp, mussels, and snails feed on tiny plankton in the silt.
 Fishes and birds feed on these animals, and millions of migratory birds rest here in spring and autumn to feed and build up a layer of fat, before continuing their migration.
 During the summer months, female harbour seals (Phoca vitulina) come ashore on sandy islets to give birth to a single pup.

 Late in the day, sunrays are reflected in the shallow waters of a waddensea, situated in Horsens Fjord, eastern Jutland.
 The numerous small heaps are excreta of lugworms (Arenicola marina).
 (Photo copyright © by Kaj Halberg)

 Nature guide Kirsten Anneberg Stidsholt, explaining the complex biology of The Waddensea to a group of tourists.
 (Photo copyright © by Kaj Halberg)

 Common cordgrass (Spartina anglica) is an invasive species in several areas of waddensea, expelling native species.
-This picture is from the island of Fanø, western Jutland. – The invasiveness of this species is related elsewhere, see Nature: Invasive species.
+This picture is from the island of Fanø, western Jutland. – The invasiveness of this species is related on the page Nature: Invasive species.
 (Photo copyright © by Kaj Halberg)